Understanding Your Copay, Deductible, and Coinsurance

 Coinsurance is the percentage split between you and your insurer after you've met your deductible.

-Concrete example: you've met your $1,500 deductible.
-You then have an outpatient procedure with an allowed cost of $2,000.
+A common split is 80/20: your insurer pays 80% of the allowed amount, you pay 20%.
+Another common structure is 70/30.
+Say you've met your $1,500 deductible and then have an outpatient procedure with an allowed cost of $2,000.
 With 80/20 coinsurance, your insurer pays $1,600 and you owe $400.

-Coinsurance is calculated on the allowed amount β the rate your insurer has negotiated with the provider, not the provider's original sticker price.
+Coinsurance is calculated on the allowed amount, the rate your insurer has negotiated with the provider, not the provider's original sticker price.
 If you see an out-of-network provider, that negotiated rate may not apply, and your coinsurance percentage gets applied to a higher number.
 That's one of the main reasons staying in-network matters financially.

 How All Three Work Together in a Plan Year